 Attach a copy of the WSP or SWSMP approval letter with pertinent pages of the proposed project as part of the application.
+Do not attach the entire document.

 Additional capacity requirements for the DWSRF Loan Program include:

 - Demonstrating financial health and ability to repay the loan. - Demonstrating the proposed project is ready to proceed. - Providing all information as requested in the application. - Applicants must not have any outstanding audit findings related to technical, managerial, or financial capacity. - Performance on currently held and open DWSRF funded projects.